Updated November 16, 2023

 Difference Between Primary Market vs Secondary Market

-- The primary market is where securities are created.
-It’s in this market that firms float new stocks and bonds to the public for the first time.
-An initial public offering, or IPO, is an example of a primary market.
-An IPO occurs when a private company issues stock to the public for the first time.
-Various types of issues made by the corporation are a Public issue, Offer for Sale, Right Issue, Bonus Issue, Issue of IDR, etc. The company who brings the IPO is known as the issuer, and the process is regarded as a public issue.
+Investors trade securities with each other in the secondary market, while the primary market serves as the initial creation point of these securities.
+Various types of issues made by the corporation are Public issues, Offer for Sale, Right Issues, Bonus Issues, Issue of IDR, etc. The company that brings the IPO is the issuer, and the process is considered a public issue.
 The process includes many investment banks and underwriters through which the shares, debentures, and bonds can directly be sold to the investors.

 For example, if you go to buy Amazon (AMZN) stock, you are dealing only with another investor who owns shares in Amazon.
 Amazon is not directly involved with the transaction.

-Primary Market vs Secondary Market Infographics
+Primary Market vs Secondary Market (Infographics)

 Key Differences Between Primary Market vs Secondary Market

 - In the primary market, the investor can purchase shares directly from the company.
-In Secondary Market, investors buy and sell the stocks and bonds among themselves.
+In the Secondary Market, investors buy and sell stocks and bonds among themselves.

 - The primary market is rooted in a specific place and has no geographical presence as it has no organizational setup.
-Conversely, the Secondary market is present physically, as a stock exchange, which is situated in a particular geographical area.
+Conversely, the Secondary market is present physically as a stock exchange, which is situated in a particular geographical area.

-Head To Head Comparisons Between Primary market vs Secondary market
+Head To Head Comparisons Between Primary Market vs Secondary Market

 Below is the topmost Comparison between Primary Market vs Secondary Market:

-|Meaning||A marketplace for new shares is Primary Market||Place where formerly issued securities are traded is Secondary Market|
+|Meaning||A marketplace for new shares is the Primary Market||The place where formerly issued securities are traded is the Secondary Market|

 |Another name||New Issue Market (NIM)||After Market|

 |Type of Purchasing||Direct||Indirect|

-|Financing||It helps to supply funds to budding enterprises and also to existing companies for expansion and diversification||It does not provide funding to enterprises|
+|Financing||It helps supply funds to budding enterprises and existing companies for expansion and diversification.||It does not provide funding to enterprises|

 |How many times security can be sold?||Only once||Multiple times|

-|Buying and Selling||Buying & selling is between Company and Investors||Buying & selling is only between Investors|
+|Buying and Selling||Buying & selling are between the Company and the Investors||Buying & selling is only between Investors|

 |Who will gain the amount on the sale of shares?||Company||Investors|

-|Price||Fixed price||Fluctuates depends on the demand and supply force|
+|Price||Fixed-price||Fluctuates depend on the demand and supply forces|

 |Organizational difference||Not rooted in any specific spot or geographical location||It has a physical existence|